From roof space to a generating commercial solar system

 We collect the inputs needed for an accurate proposal: 12 months of electricity bills or half-hourly data, postcode and site address, roof drawings or recent photos, age and construction of the roof, MPAN details and any existing DNO correspondence.
 Most clients send this by email — we'll guide what's essential vs. nice-to-have.

-Outcome: A complete information pack ready for design.
+Outcome: A complete information pack ready for finance review and design.

 - 4

-Where required, a site visit confirms roof condition, structural capacity, shading, cable routes, inverter and isolator locations and safe access.
-The design team then models the array in 3D, runs a yield simulation against your actual consumption profile and sizes the system around self-consumption rather than just roof fill.
+With the funding route agreed, we move into survey and design.
+A desktop review of the roof, satellite imagery and structural information comes first; where required, a site visit then confirms roof condition, structural capacity, shading, cable routes, inverter and isolator locations and safe access.
+The design team models the array in 3D, runs a yield simulation against your actual consumption profile and sizes the system around self-consumption rather than just roof fill.

 Outcome: A bespoke system design matched to your real usage.